hightemp/wapp_simple_stats_rust/README.md

 - a badge endpoint you can embed anywhere to increment and display a named counter
 - a protected statistics dashboard with charts and tables

-UI is rendered with Tera templates and styled via Pico.css (CDN).
+UI is rendered with Tera templates and styled via bootstrap.css (CDN).
 Charts are rendered with Chart.js (CDN).
 Supports automatic light/dark theme selection.

 ## Features